-The goods new is Hepatitis B can be prevented and treated when taking the proper steps.
+The goods new is Hepatitis B can be prevented and treated when taking the proper steps like at home Hep B testing.
 You may be tested for Hepatitis B if you also plan to start taking Pre-Exposure Prophylaxis (PrEP).
 As part of the PrEP therapy protocol, Hep B is one of several tests performed to determine if a person can start taking PrEP.

 Hep B spreads through direct contact with blood of bodily fluids of a Hep B positive person.
 Hep B can spread by doing activities with an infected person such as: